 You can replace the plant-based butter in this recipe with a cooking oil such as olive oil (approx. 3 tablespoons).

-I tend to use unsweetened oat milk in cooking, as it's a good neutral all-rounder.
-If using e.g. soy milk, bear in mind that this is likely to thicken more (and so you may want to include more than is stated in this recipe).
+I tend to use unsweetened oat milk or soy milk in cooking as they're good all-rounders.
+Note that soy milk tends to thicken more, so you may want to include more than is stated in this recipe.

 If you need to ensure that this recipe is 100% gluten-free, use a GF plain flour and plant-based milk that is certified or labelled as such.
 You'll want to do the same for any vegan cheese that you include.